Regions Bank Review

 Prestige Visa Signature

-Prestige has no annual fee and earns one point for every dollar spent.
-You can also earn up to one extra point per dollar with Regions’ Rewards Multiplier, which is based on how much money you deposit in your Regions account.
+Prestige has no annual fee and earns 3% back on dining and entertainment, 2% on gas and groceries, and 1% on everything else.
+You can also earn up to one extra point per dollar (1%) with Regions’ Rewards Multiplier, which is based on how much money you deposit in your Regions account.

 Here’s how it works: